oliviergob/aws-lambda-ec2-snapshots/README.md

 The Snapshot Taker function follow those simple rules:

+* Only volumes attached to an instance are considered for a snapshot, unattached volumes are ignored
 * Instance level configuration overrides volume configuration
 * You can turn off snapshots by either not configuring a SnapshotConfig tag or by setting it to OFF followed by a comment of your choice
   * E.G.: OFF - No snapshot required for database volume